 - a.
-Any earthworks that do not meet the Permitted Activity standards, or are not specifically provided for in this Plan. - b.
-Any earthworks within an Outstanding Natural Feature identified in NFL-APP1 or Significant Amenity Feature identified in NFL-APP2.
-[PC65] - c.
-Any earthworks associated with a new National Grid transmission line within an Outstanding Natural Landscape identified in NFL-APP1.
+Any earthworks that do not meet the Permitted Activity standards, or are not specifically provided for in this Plan. - Any earthworks within an Outstanding Natural Feature identified in NFL-APP1 or Significant Amenity Feature identified in NFL-APP2.
 [PC65]